 G&S vacation packages are more laid back, typically at all inclusive resorts, but still offer nightly theme parties with DJ’s.
 Special events travel include Mardi Gras, Jazz at the Gardens, Super Bowl & Essence.
 For the adventurous traveler, over 400 people are traveling to Dubai in October of 2018, with lots of sightseeing, a welcome party, desert safari dinner & a farewell party on Dubai’s largest yacht, all at an affordable price.
 Thailand, Maldives, Europe, Panama & Costa Rica are all trips being worked on for 2019 and 2020.

-Nomadness Travel Tribe, Up in the Air Life, Bucket List Beasts & Travel Noire are all good options for smaller groups.
+Nomadness Travel Tribe, Travel Divas, Up in the Air Life, Bucket List Beasts & Travel Noire are all good options for smaller groups.

-Vow to play a positive part in this movement and travel sometime in 2018.
+Vow to play a positive part in the black travel movement and travel!